-The corporate mission statement of the NLAPW reads:
+The non-profit corporate mission statement of the NLAPW, quoting directly from our Bylaws, reads:

 The NLAPW offers a place for women artists, writers, composers and choreographers to enrich their professional lives through networking, professional development, exhibits, concerts, publications and service to the community.